The World's Largest Modern & Contemporary Prints & Editions Platform

 Yellow Flower, Pollard Street, Bethnal Green

-The large-scale, striking Yellow Flower mural on Pollard Street around Bethnal Green is another example of Banksy’s use of existing features of the urban landscape to complete his work.
-He painted an extension the double yellow lines of the road across the pavement to crawl up the wall and bloom into a bright, cartoonish yellow flower that is in fact quite different from his usual style.
-With a street artwork as large as this one, and as reliant on its original situation to make sense, it becomes particularly clear Why Artworks From The Street Rarely Make It To Auction.
+The large-scale, striking Yellow Flower mural on Pollard Street around Bethnal Green shows how Banksy incorporates existing features of the urban landscape to complete his work.
+He painted an extension the double yellow lines of the road across the pavement to crawl up the wall and bloom into a bright, cartoonish yellow flower that deters from his traditional style.
+With a large-scale street artwork like this, which heavily relies on its original setting for context, it's clear why street art rarely makes its way to auction.

 Tox by Banksy - MyArtBrokerTox © Banksy 2011